DUNE/dune-justin/docs/awt.md

 within about two hours.

-When an AWT-tagged wrapper job starts at a site, it contacts the [justIN allocator](/docs/services.allocator.md) and requests a jobscript to execute in the normal way.
+When an AWT-tagged wrapper job starts at a site, it contacts the [justIN allocator](/docs/services.allocator.md) and workflows a jobscript to execute in the normal way.
 The allocator recognises that the job is tagged for AWT and returns an additional file with a list of RSEs to be tested.
 This file is accessible to the AWT